bloxgate/erisia-builder/README.md

 ## Dependencies

-The only dependency is Nix.
+The only real dependency is Nix.
 You *can* acquire this by installing NixOS, but you probably won't want to. <a href="https://nixos.org/nix/">Nix</a> can be installed on any Linux system, following the instructions on that page.

 It also works in Windows WSL, but you'll need to first follow <a href="https://github.com/NixOS/nix/issues/1203#issuecomment-275089112">these instructions</a> to work around a current bug in WSL.

+You'll need git-lfs installed for some of the embedded jars.

 ## Quick start